Huang-lab/oppti/README.md

 Example outlier scores in cohort2

-One can analyze the markers in terms of outlying events they exhibit across the cohort by using the `draw.sc.plots` flag.
-The outlier samples will be marked on a scatter plot of the disease (observed) vs normal (imputed) expressions.
+You can evalueate the markers in terms of outlying events they exhibit across the cohort by using the `draw.sc.plots` flag.
+The outlier samples will be marked on a scatter plot of the disease (observed) vs normal (estimated) expressions.
 You can always set `panel.markers` parameter to restrict your analysis to a specific set of markers.